In 2014 we discovered the Bulgarian ski slopes, and we fell in love.

 There was one lady who served the food at dinner for the buffet meals, and she would eagerly try to explain all the yummy dishes she brought out.
 In the end, we hugged.
 Now we are even Facebook friends!

-There are room sizes to fit many budgets – be it for a large family, or for an individual, and there are even rooms suited to families travelling together.
+There are room sizes to fit many budgets – be it for a large family, or for an individual, and there are even rooms suited to families traveling together.
 And of course, honeymooners can enjoy luxury, romance, and seclusion.
 Singles can also feel included here because there are plenty of places to mingle with other guests if you want to.

 Our Loft Suite meant that Explorason could play the XBox 360 (they are available to rent) and I could be away upstairs having my own space too.

 It is a family friendly resort, so my son quickly made friends with two boys, one of whom was English, and ended up playing on the XBox360 downstairs of our Loft Suite.
-Travelling permanently and this suite feel like it was home, and it was nice my son could have a friend over – it really did feel like home!
+Traveling permanently and this suite feel like it was home, and it was nice my son could have a friend over – it really did feel like home!

 We also had two bathrooms – one up and one down.
 As my son gets older, privacy is now a big issue, and I could enjoy a bath upstairs each morning, which he showered downstairs.